project-theory-probe/digital-garden/README.md

 # Digital Garden

-An [Obsidian](https://obsidian.md/) vault to keep and organize notes and sketchs maked during research activities of the [Project Theory Probe](https://ptp.voyage/).
+An [Obsidian](https://obsidian.md/) vault to keep and organize notes and sketches made during research activities of the [Project Theory Probe](https://ptp.voyage/).

 ## Contact: